Every car that dropped out of Le Mans 24 Hours contention

 Arnold Robin/Jack Hawksworth/Finn Gehrsitz

-A long trip through the Porsche Curves gravel ended with a significant barrier impact for Gehrsitz - who was running in the top five - badly damaging the car's rear suspension.
+A long trip through the Porsche Curves gravel ended with a significant barrier impact for Gehrsitz - who was battling in the top five - badly damaging the car's rear suspension, this being swiftly followed by an official retirement.